lennhy/comic-webapp/notes.md

 2. Templates
   - Page for creators to upload content
-  - A home page that contains 25 books each
+  - A home page that contains 50 books each
   - A show page for reader / publisher's comics
+  - A show page with details about a selected comic
   - One login and signup page for both users
   - Cart?

 3. Features / View models
   - users can paginate from left to right
   - A Filter search options for genre and country